-Standards Secure 5G Infrastructure
+Standards for a Secure 5G Infrastructure

 - There is an opportunity for governments and industry in North America to adopt common standards covering fifth-generation (5G) networks and Internet of Things (IoT) connected devices.